deeplearning4j/deeplearning4j/gettingstarted.md

 ###<a name="eclipse">Eclipse</a>

-After running a git clone, enter this command
+After running a *git clone*, enter this command

       mvn eclipse:eclipse